alaaabdel/Shopify_challenge/README.md

 # Shopify_challenge
-This challenge consists of two main question.
+This challenge consists of two main questions.

 First Question: Reassess metric to calculate average order value (AOV) from shopify dataset which is found in the challenge_dataset.csv